 Anaesthesia and the Edge of Awareness

-This is not a minor technical failure.
-It reveals how imprecisely we understand the relationship between the brain states produced by anaesthetic agents and the presence or absence of conscious experience.
-Anaesthesiologists can measure brain activity, monitor electrical patterns, and adjust drug concentrations — but they cannot directly measure whether a patient is having an experience.
-The hard problem is not just a philosophical abstraction.
-It has clinical consequences.
+This is not a minor technical hiccup.
+It reveals how imprecisely we grasp the relationship between the brain states anaesthetics produce and the presence or absence of experience.
+Anaesthesiologists can measure brain activity and adjust drug levels, but they cannot directly measure whether a patient is having an experience.
+EEG-based depth-of-anaesthesia monitors have reduced awareness without eliminating it, because they track neural correlates of consciousness, not consciousness itself.
+The gap between the two persists — here, with real clinical stakes.

 Consciousness and Artificial Intelligence